eapanthers/AutoDrafter/README.md

  Known issues:
  On rare occasions player names will appear twice.
 Simply re-run and the problem should go away.

- With one specific input (5 14 12 1 5 5 1 ppr 6) an error gets thrown.

  Future improvements:
    - Implement a UI
    - Update live during drafts